-As the season starts turning cold, I begin getting many questions from my readers about hiking the Grand Canyon in winter.
-There just isn’t a lot of information on Grand Canyon winter hiking.
-I am so pleased to know that more people are looking at this incredible time of year for their backcountry treks.
+As the season starts turning cold, questions come in from readers about hiking the Grand Canyon in winter.
+Information tends to be scarce on winter hiking.
+This is unfortunate since it is such an incredible time of year for backcountry treks.

-Obviously, a winter hike in Grand Canyon is much different than hiking here in the summertime, and there are few things you need to know to help make your hike a enjoyable and safe one.
+Obviously, a winter hike in Grand Canyon is much different than summer hiking and requires careful preparation.
 Your clothing, food, and shelter are all critical elements that can make or break your hike.
-But on that note, I must say that those who hike in the winter are usually far better prepared than those you’ll find in the summer.
+But on that note, I must admit that those who hike in winter are often far better prepared than many hiking here in summer.